Vendar

 Decision Summary

-The fastest read on fit, risks, disqualifiers, and data quality before you invest time in full vendor review.
+The fastest read on fit, risks, and data quality before deeper vendor review.

 Fast verdict

-The strongest visible shortlist signals here are Clear ORM fit for buyers who need suppression and brand protection and Useful comparison option when weighing executive reputation against pure search cleanup vendors.
+Primary signals: Clear ORM fit for buyers who need suppression and brand protection, Useful comparison option when weighing executive reputation against pure search cleanup vendors, and Recommended as a cautious ORM candidate when anonymized high-stakes case fit matters and references can be validated.

-Use caution if your process depends on Local businesses that only need review-response or Google profile support.
+Validate carefully if your process depends on Local businesses that only need review-response or Google profile support, Buyers requiring public verified buyer-review proof, and Buyers who cannot tolerate anonymized proof or ORM outcome uncertainty.

 • Clear ORM fit for buyers who need suppression and brand protection.